 How organizations must act to optimize Speech Analytics

-When a company finds access to speech analytics, it must consider the scope transforming many tedious processes into voice-based ones.
+When a company finds access to speech analytics, it must consider the scope, of transforming many tedious processes into voice-based ones.
 Using the technology to understand the human language, machines can trigger well-defined processes and turn them from cumbersome to productive.

 Organizations can speed up operations and limit errors.
 However, they may need to realign services for a leaner voice-based workflow.
 Using speech-based interaction, companies can make operations more pleasant for customers.
 When customers call, their interactions need not require many of the current steps which humans or press-button menus require.
 Voice-biometric authentication and machine-based interaction are some examples.